 - Deterring investors: Internal Revenue Code 409A compliance is part of the due diligence for every investor and acquirer.
 A missing or non-compliant report can delay or deter future investors.

-Evaluating your 409A valuation
+Evaluating your 409A valuation report

-Anyone telling you that your 409A valuation should always be X% of your preferred stock share price is giving inaccurate, and potentially harmful advice.
-Early-stage companies can no longer just use a valuation method of setting common stock FMV at 10-20% of the most recent preferred round.
-The ratio of common to preferred depends on a multitude of factors: economic conditions at the time of the fundraising and valuation, company growth, and more.
+Anyone telling you that your 409A valuation should always be X% of your preferred stock price is giving inaccurate, and potentially harmful advice.
+Early-stage companies can no longer just use a valuation method of setting common shares FMV at 10-20% of the most recent preferred round.
+The ratio of common to preferred shares depends on a multitude of factors: economic conditions at the time of the fundraising and valuation, company growth, and more.

 - Are the company narrative and risk profile accurate?
 Are there long-term concerns about the company that makes it riskier?